15-27 W Hastings rezoning application

 A project of this scale will take many many years to complete.
 What is the estimated construction timeline, how will disruptions to the surrounding area (noise, dust, street closures, traffic) be mitigated, and how will local residents and businesses be affected during that time?

-LLM asked 3 days ago• The developer estimates that the duration of demolition and construction activities could take up to 4.5 years.
+LLM asked about 2 months ago• The developer estimates that the duration of demolition and construction activities could take up to 4.5 years.

 • Prior to construction, the developer is required to meet with and coordinate construction and street use impacts with the City’s Engineering team.
 Appropriate permits are required to secure street space, and any closures must be permitted in advance with proper traffic management plans approved.
 Traffic management plans are reviewed closely by Engineering staff to ensure there are safe vehicular, cycling, and pedestrian provisions during construction to provide access for the local residents and businesses.